EthereumAIFoundation/explorer/web3j-app/docs/source/smart_contracts.rst

 web3j provides a
 `TransactionManager <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/tx/TransactionManager.java>`_
-abstraction to control the manner you connect to Ethereum clients with.
+abstraction to control the manner you connect to EthereumAI clients with.
 The default mechanism uses web3j's
 `RawTransactionManager <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/tx/RawTransactionManager.java>`_
-which works with Ethereum wallet files to sign transactions offline before submitting them to the network.
+which works with EthereumAI wallet files to sign transactions offline before submitting them to the network.

 However, you may wish to modify the transaction manager, which you can pass to the smart